Mid-Career Faculty Grant in Value Assessment-Health Outcomes Research

 - The Mid-Career Faculty Grant in Value Assessment-Health Outcomes Research provides funding of $100,000 for one year.

-- Funding is conditional upon award recipient’s continued employment with the institution, which will be assessed on a quarterly basis prior to payment.
-Payments will be made directly to the institution on behalf of the applicant, with the understanding the institution will administer the funds.
+- Funding is conditional upon the awardee’s continued employment with the university, which will be assessed on a quarterly basis prior to payment.
+Payments will be made directly to the university on behalf of the awardee, with the understanding the university will administer the funds.

 - Funding may begin as early as July 1, 2023, or on the first day of any month thereafter, up to and including December 1, 2023.